kubernetes/kubeadm/vagrant/spec/README.md

       kubernetes:
         version:
           <string (optional, default 1.10.2)
-          defines the version of kubeadm, kubelet, kubectl binaries and of the version of the controlplane components to be installed>
+          defines the version of kubeadm, kubelet, kubectl .deb, .rpm and of the version of the controlplane components to be installed.
-        controlPlaneType:
+          See advanced usage for explanation about possible variations to the default version behavior>
+        controlplaneVersion:
+          <string (optional, default empty)
+          See advanced usage for explanation about possible variations to the default version behavior>
+        controlplane:
           <staticPods|selfHosting (optional, default staticPods)
           defines how the controlplane will be deployed>
         certificateAuthority: